JerBouma/PersonalFinance/README.md

 ## Getting Started

 To get started, you need to acquire a configuration file that defines your transactions.
-This file consists of things such as the location of the datasets, the columns that define e.g. the volume, ticker and price, the currency of the portfolio, the benchmark to use, etc. An example version is automatically downloaded on initialization.
+This file consists of things such as the location of the datasets, the columns that define e.g. the name, the amount, the date and the categories and keywords that can be used to categorize transactions.
+The configuration file is automatically downloaded on initialization.

 ___